shinobukawano/Ext.ux.AccordionList/README.md

 If you want to use AccordionList with Architect, please install ‘Ext.ux.AccordionList.aux’.
 Then you will find this component at Toolbox section.
 Please drag component to design area, that’s all.

 **NOTE** You can check the usage project with installing /architect/accordionListSample.xda to the Architect.
 To tell you the truth, it requires a little bit hacking..
-You need to set store instance at initialize event because Architect not support to using TreeStore at user extensions.
+You need to set store instance at initialize event handler because Architect does not support to use TreeStore at user extensions config.

 ![architect](https://raw.github.com/kawanoshinobu/Ext.ux.AccordionList/master/resources/architect.png)